 It can sometimes be hard to tell the difference between a volatile stock and a stable stock.
 The trick is not looking at the amount by which it changes value.
 A stock is not volatile because it changes value every five minutes.
 But it is volatile if it “reverses” every five minutes.

 That means the stock gets more valuable, then less valuable, and then more valuable again.
 A stock like that is volatile because while it provides more opportunities to make more money, it also provides opportunities to lose money.
-This risk is what makes it appealing.
+For many traders, this risk is what makes it appealing.